JinZhangLab/nir_online/README.md

 docker build -t nir_online .

-docker rum -p 8501:8501 -d nir_online
+docker run -p 8501:8501 nir_online
 ```

-Then, you can use the nir online tool by open it in your browser at <http://localhost:8501>
+Then, you can use the nir online tool by opening it in your browser at <http://localhost:8501>

 ### Local machine